dwdas9/home/articles/Docker/05-Debian-Pyspark.md

      # Set the default command to start a bash shell
      CMD ["bash"]
      ```
+### **Download  Python and place in the same folder**

+Download Python 3.11.9 from [this site](https://www.python.org/ftp/python/3.11.9/Python-3.11.9.tgz) and place it in the same directory.

 ### **Build the Docker Image**:
    - Open a terminal and navigate to the directory containing the Dockerfile.